Meet the Doctors

 Daniel M. Strybos, OD

 Dr. Strybos has been in private practice since 2012.
 He is a Lancaster County native and is a graduate of Hempfield High School.
 He completed his undergraduate degree at Millersville University, receiving a Bachelor of Science in Biology.
-Dr. Strybos received his doctorate with clinical honors from Pennsylvania College of Optometry in Philadelphia, where he trained in primary care, pediatrics, emergent care, and ocular therapeutics, as well as in fitting specialty contact lenses and managing ocular disease.
+Dr. Strybos received his doctorate with clinical honors from Pennsylvania College of Optometry in Philadelphia, where he trained in primary care, pediatrics, emergent care, and ocular therapeutics, as well as in fitting specialty contact lenses, including scleral lenses, and managing ocular disease.
 His training also included externships in Philadelphia, PA, New Holland, PA, Ft.
 Lauderdale, FL, and Newington, CT.

 Professionally, Dr. Strybos is a member of the American Optometric Association, the Pennsylvania Optometric Association, and is a past president of the Lancaster County Optometric Society, now serving as the Treasurer of the LCOS.
 He was honored as the Young Optometrist of the year for Lancaster County in 2017.